Turn back time? Study hints at way to halt decline as we age

 Andreasson said the findings, while still preliminary, could have implications for a broad range of conditions.

-"This would apply to most age-associated inflammatory diseases," including Alzheimer's, atherosclerosis and arthritis, she said, saying she was "very excited" about the possible applications.
+"This would apply to most age-associated inflammatory diseases," including Alzheimer's, atherosclerosis and arthritis, she told AFP, saying she was "very excited" about the possible applications.

 But the research is still in its early stages, and there are several unanswered questions.
 It is not yet clear how much PGE2 is too much, and how it accumulates over a lifetime.